raster/mfo-static-website/_exhibits/2021-physics-anonymous.md

 ---
+# note: title, decription, image are used for SEO

 title: "Physics Anonymous"
 slug: physics-anonymous
 permalink: /exhibits/physics-anonymous/
 exhibit-id: 21-16
 description: "We will be showing of our random YouTube creations including our updated cloud chamber design."
 description-long: "We are working on a few new things for this years exhibit, including our entry into the RoboRuckus Competition.
 Come check us out."
+image: /assets/images/exhibit-images/21-16-exhibit-physics-anonymous-img-20191110-130420-large.jpg
 image-primary:
   small: /assets/images/exhibit-images/21-16-exhibit-physics-anonymous-img-20191110-130420-small.jpg
   medium: /assets/images/exhibit-images/21-16-exhibit-physics-anonymous-img-20191110-130420-medium.jpg